 2017 Annual expert meeting on the ‘Treatment Demand Indicator’ (TDI), Lisbon, 20–21 September

 This year, the TDI/Treatment expert meeting was organised back-to-back with the DRD meeting.

-Experts from Albania, the former Yugoslav Republic of Macedonia, and Serbia participated in a regional round table and shared an update on the TDI implementation at national level.
+Experts from Albania, North Macedonia, and Serbia participated in a regional round table and shared an update on the TDI implementation at national level.
 In Albania there is not as yet a common drug treatment data collection system, though monitoring is carried out in the treatment facilities.
-In the former Yugoslav Republic of Macedonia, there were recent amendments to the law on health records and this might impact the TDI data collection processes at national level.
+In North Macedonia, there were recent amendments to the law on health records and this might impact the TDI data collection processes at national level.
 In Serbia, there is a national TDI database and current work aims at strengthening data collection and increasing coverage.

 2017 Annual ‘Drug Related Deaths’ (DRD) expert meeting, Lisbon, 18–20 September